sethagee/minima/_posts/2022-02-05-MCMC-intro.md

 ## Bayesian inference

-Much of the discussion to come will be Bayesian in nature.
+Many applications of MCMC are found in Bayesian inference (though frequentists may have use for it sometimes, as well).
 What exactly does this mean?

-In the frequentist approach, unknown parameters are seen as being fixed but unknown values.
-Bayesians, on the other hand find no distinction between observations and parameters: both should be considered as random variables.
-Let $$ D $$ and
+In the frequentist approach, probabilities are seen as long run frequencies (objective).
+Bayesians, on the other hand, see probability as a quantification of uncertainty about the world (subjective).
+In Bayesian thought, we notably allow for parameters themselves to be random variables.
+Many consider Bayesian inference to be more scientific and intuitive in nature, though this is also a topic of debate.
+Here is the set up for a full probability model in Bayesian style:

-$$ \theta $$ denote the observed data and model parameters (and missing data), respectively.
+Let $$ D $$ and $$ \theta $$ denote the observed data and model parameters (and missing data), respectively.
+It is useful in some cases to think of $$ \theta $$ as some hypothesis we have, and $$ D $$ the observed evidence about that hypothesis.
 We can then set up the joint probability distribution over all random quantities:

 $$ P(D,\theta) = P(D|\theta)P(\theta). $$